Geek-yash666/EdgeWriter/README.md

 # EdgeWriter

 An offline, on-device AI writing assistant for summarization, rewriting, proofreading, and paraphrasing.
 EdgeWriter uses a dual-model architecture with speculative decoding to provide fast, accurate text generation that runs entirely on your device - no internet required.

 ## Project Overview

-EdgeWriter implements a **speculative decoding architecture** that adapts to your hardware:
+EdgeWriter implements a **speculative decoding architecture** that adapts to whatever compute you have available:

-- **CPU-only mode**: Uses a lightweight draft model for fast token generation (<5 seconds, ~2GB RAM)
+- **Browser draft engine**: A MediaPipe LLM (`ui/nano_model_UI/weights.bin`) that always runs locally in the browser.
+It happily runs on CPU-only systems and opportunistically uses GPU when the browser exposes it.
-- **GPU-accelerated mode**: Combines the draft model with a fine-tuned base model for higher accuracy through token verification.
+- **Phi-3 verifier**: A llama.cpp server (`ui/phi_model_UI/server.py`) that loads a fine-tuned Phi-3 GGUF checkpoint.
+It automatically takes advantage of GPU layers for better accuracy.

-This architecture enables efficient on-device inference across a range of hardware configurations.
+This layered design keeps the entire workflow fully offline while still scaling up when extra hardware is present.

 ## Architecture